Albigna - Forno - Maloja

 Day 2

-The blue-and-white marked hiking trail leads up, past the small lakes and over a striking rocky ridge to the Casnil Sud pass at 2940 m.
-A spot between the small lakes and the Casnil pass requires some caution, but is equipped with stops and kick bars.
+The blue and white marked hiking trail leads up past the small lakes and over a striking rocky scree ridge to the Casnil Sud pass at 2940 metres.
+A section between the small lakes and the Casnil pass requires some caution, but is equipped with handholds and footholds.
+From the Casnil Sud pass you can enjoy a marvellous view and look directly at the impressive north face of the Cima dal Cantun.
+If you're lucky, you might even spot ibex.

-After crossing the small bridge, the final ascent to Capanna del Forno begins.
-At first, the path leads relatively flat up the Forno Valley to the south before climbing up the marginal moraine in steep serpentines to reach the longed-for destination, the Forno Hut.
+After crossing the small bridge, the final ascent to the Capanna del Forno begins.
+At first, the path is relatively flat as it climbs southwards up the Forno valley, before climbing up the steep serpentines of the moraine to reach the longed-for destination, the Forno hut.

 Day 3

-It traverses the entire mountain flank to below the Pizzi dei Rossi and shines with low and views of Val Forno and the opposite side of the valley, but also requires caution against steep old snow fields in early summer.
+The panoramic trail is well named: it offers the most beautiful views of the surrounding landscape and leads past several enchanting mountain lakes whose waters reflect the nearby mountain peaks.
+It traverses the entire mountain flank up to below the Pizzi dei Rossi and shines with views of the Val Forno and the opposite side of the valley, but also requires caution in the face of steep old snowfields in early summer.

 Directions